elatoskinas/blog/_posts/2019-06-01-gsoc-2019-first-steps.markdown

 The final decision was then to use two different libraries.
 For Android, we decided to use [MPAndroidChart][mpandroidchart], a well-supported, highly documented and up-to-date
 Android charting library.

 As for the Web, the decision is yet to be made.
-But the general idea that we will likely take is using a JavaScript-based library and adapting it to GWT.
+But the general idea that we will likely take is using a JavaScript-based library and adapting it to [GWT][gwt].

 Having two different libraries in the end proved to be somewhat an advantage, since the variety of Charting libraries is quite vast.

 ### Defining Chart Data
 A simple approach that I took when starting to design is to define how Chart data should be interpreted.
-One of the key goals set for the project was that a Chart could contain more than one series of data, meaning a Line Chart could contain more than one line, for example.
+One of the key goals set for the project was that a Chart could contain more than one series of data, meaning a Line Chart could have more than one line, for example.

 Throughout this blog post, I would like to define a few terms that I will use throughout (although they might not be fully accurate):
 * **Chart Component** - the central component that handles the GUI and references (or holds) all of the data.
 Examples of a Chart component are